Losses/coding-prompt/Virtues.md

 ### 5. Clarity and Self-Documenting Code

 **Principle:** Good code should be self-explanatory.
 My comments are intended to clarify the "Why," not the "What."
+All communication about my work must be equally clear and concrete.

 *   **[Action ✅]**
     1.  **Naming:** I will use clear and unambiguous names for variables, functions, and classes.